ooni/ooni.org/content/post/2022-doh-dot-paper-dnsprivacy21/index.md

 categories: ["report"]
 ---

-When you enter an URL such as `https://example.com/`, under the hood, your web browser resolves the `example.com` domain to one or more IP addresses using the Domain Name System (DNS), a set of federated servers and protocols providing this name-to-IP-address
+When you enter a URL such as `https://example.com/`, under the hood, your web browser resolves the `example.com` domain to one or more IP addresses using the Domain Name System (DNS), a set of federated servers and protocols providing this name-to-IP-address